-Gregor Ptokgregor
+Gregor Ptok

 I started learning Yuan-Chi Tai Chi Chuan under Master Ric Lum in November 2005.
 It has weaved its way into all aspects of my life, providing immediate benefits in my day-to-day life and health, whilst also allowing me to catch glimpses of the eternal, ever-changing, un-changing energy of life.
 Yuan-Chi Tai Chi Chuan to me is a craft so rich and intricate it will provide years of learning and development.
 I enjoy sharing it with others.
 Below are some of the experiences I have had along the Way.